quizlet/pinyin-converter/README.md

 Getting Started
 ===============

 Just add the pinyin_converter.js script to your site.
+There are no external dependencies.

 Usage
 =====